teropar/miningOptimizer/README.md

 USAGE:
 - open the miningOptimizer.py file with some text editor and edit the settings for your needs, save the changes
 - on command prompt, type "sudo python3 miningOptimizer.py"

+ISSUES
+Currently tested only with RTX3060Ti and RTX3070.
+Mixing new and old generation GPUs in the testing set may be or propably will cause problems.

 SUPPORT
 - report bugs or request new features send email git.teropar@gmail.com